daoquan1002/Google-Play-System-Update-Uninstaller/README.md

 This module is used to uninstall Google Play system updates when the device encounters various issues (like Zygisk)

+# Why do we need this module?
+- Due to the recent August patch of the Google Play system update, Zygisk's rules are broken, making it unable to be enabled or not working properly

 # Requirements
 - Only for root using Magisk or KernelSU